Let’s Talk About Ethical Wildlife Tourism

 Find out where you can see Hawaii’s spinner dolphins without disturbing them in our article Ethical Wildlife Tourism in Hawaii

-Looking for companies with legitimate certifications and who have undergone third-party inspections is always a good place to start.
+Looking for companies with legitimate accreditation and certification, and who have undergone third-party inspections, is always a good sign, too.
 Some common certifications that demonstrate a commitment to animal welfare include:

-How to spot unethical wildlife experiences and key things to look out for when booking:
+Below, we expand on how to spot unethical wildlife experiences and key things to look out for when booking.

-If you are interested in swimming with whale sharks there are many places in the world where you can do so ethically.
-You can read about our experience swimming with whale sharks in La Paz, Mexico (coming soon!), where boats are highly regulated and you can be certain that you have no negative impact on the whale sharks.
+If you are interested in swimming with whale sharks, there are many places in the world where you can do so ethically.
+You can read about our experience swimming with whale sharks in La Paz, Mexico, where boats are highly regulated, and you can be certain that you have no negative impact on the whale sharks.
 Other locations which sport well-regulated zones for swimming with whale sharks include Western Australia, Tanzania and Mozambique.

 Regarding elephants, there are two ethical ways to experience them for yourself: in the wild or in a sanctuary.
 If you are considering visiting Thailand, be sure to visit Phuket Elephant Sanctuary.
 This sanctuary IS actually a sanctuary, not just by name but also by nature.
 It provides a final home for retired elephants that have been victims of cruelty within the animal tourism industry and focuses on education and conservation.
 Or take a visit to Africa, where you can join a certified company on a safari to witness elephants behaving naturally in the wild.